Balaji-The-Analyst/Supply_Chain_Analysis/README.md

   Canva - Documentation.

-⭐ FINDINGS & Insights ⭐
+⭐ FINDINGS & INSIGHTS ⭐

 * All the Key Metrics (OT%, IF%, OTIF%) are far behind the target.
 * On average, orders are delayed 0.42 days from the agreed date of delivery.